 (A) Except for applications for certificate of need under section 3702.593 of the Revised Code, any application to conduct a reviewable activity as defined in rule 3701-12-05 of the Administrative Code, shall be subject to this rule.

 (B) Applications for certificate of need that propose an increase in beds that is attributable to a relocation of existing beds from an existing nursing home to another existing nursing home located within a county that is contiguous to the county from which the beds are to be relocated may be submitted at any time and must meet the requirements set forth in paragraph (B) of rule 3701-12-23 of the Administrative Code.

-(C) Applications for certificate of need that propose the conversion of infirmary beds to long-term care beds may be submitted at any time and must meet the requirements set forth in paragraph (C) of rule 3701-12-23 of the Adminsitrative Code.
+(C) Applications for certificate of need that propose the conversion of infirmary beds to long-term care beds may be submitted at any time and must meet the requirements set forth in division (C) of section 3702.59 of the Revised Code.

 (1) Name of the proposed or existing long-term care facility;